 Taxonomy-aligned activities are expressed as a share of:

-- turnover reflecting the share of revenue from green activities of investee companies. - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- turnover reflects the "greenness" of investee companies today. - capital expenditure (CapEx) shows the green investments made by investee companies, relevant for a transition to a green economy. - operational expenditure (OpEx) reflects the green operational activities of investee companies.